Skip to content

 Fridge essentials

-• Cheese: choose strongly-flavoured, low-fat cheeses so you can use less and still have add lots of flavour.
+• Cheese – go for strongly-flavoured, low-fat cheeses so you can use less and still have lots of flavour.
 Cheese is great to add omelettes, toasties and pasta dishes.

-• Natural yoghurt which is great with cereal, chopped fruit or as a topping on soups and curries.
+• Natural yoghurt – great with cereal, chopped fruit or as a topping on soups and curries.

-• Hummus to use as a spread on bread or serve with vegetable sticks for a quick snack.
+• Hummus – useful as a spread or with vegetable sticks for a quick snack.

 Freezer essentials